mg979/docgen.vim/Readme.md

 `fullbox` means that the edge on the right is also closed.
 It only works when boxifying a previous comment, or converting a simpler box.

-## Documentation

-For now it's all here.
-Experiment with the mappings (especially with `count`) and find the style you like best.

-## Customization

-Yes it's possible, but maybe later.
-Ask if you need something.

-## Contributing

-Want to add support for more filetypes?
-Read the code and send a PR.

 ## Credits